Who is Splash?

 How do variable rates work?

 A variable rate means that the interest rate on your loan will fluctuate over the life of the loan based on market conditions.
 This means that the amount of your monthly payment will change from time to time.
 In general, if you choose a variable rate, most advisors suggest a shorter term in order to reduce your exposure to a potential increase in market rates.
-At the time of this writing, variable rates are lower than fixed rates.
 The interest rate on a variable rate loan is comprised of an index and margin added together.
 Splash's variable rate index is the 1-month LIBOR, based on the LIBOR on the 25th day of the preceding month (or the next business day if the 25th falls on a weekend or holiday).
-The index is subject to change (increase or decrease) each month.
+The index is subject to increase or decrease each month.
 The margin is a fixed amount (disclosed at the time of your loan application) added each month to the index to determine the next month's variable rate.

 What is the floor and the cap for variable rate loans?

 The cap for a Splash variable rate loan depends on the term you select.
-For the 5-year and 8-year loans, the cap is 9.00%.
-For the 12-year and 15-year loans, the cap is 10.00%.
+For the 5-year, 8-year, and 10-year loans, the cap is 9.00%.
+For the 12-year, 15-year, and 20-year loans, the cap is 10.00%.
 Splash's floor for variable rates is 2.00% for all terms.
 It's particularly important to compare the cap on variable rate loans.
 If interest rates were to increase dramatically, then a higher cap on a variable rate loan could expose you to significantly higher payments than on a fixed rate loan or on a variable rate loan with a lower cap.

 What is LIBOR?